bbc/res/README.md

       :job_id   => 10723
     )

-### Test Rail
+### TestRail

     ./bin/res.rb --res '/path/to/file.res' --submit testrail --config-file '/path/to/.test_rail.yaml'

-Our testrail reporter currently be used to sync a suite with testrail, and to submit test results against a test run.
+Our TestRail reporter currently be used to sync a suite with TestRail, and to submit test results against a test run.
 You will need to create a config file in your project in order for our reporter to know where to sync the tests and put the results.

-Your file should be called .test_rail.yaml, and looks like this:
+Your config file should be called .test_rail.yaml, and should look like this:

     namespace: 'NameSpace'
     user:      'user@example.com'